Vastyen/pondeg/README.md

 ¿Quién hizo esto? ¡Hola!
 Mi nombre es Bastián, tengo 21 años y actualmente soy estudiante de Ingeniería y estoy practicando y desarrollándome como informático.

+What is Pondeg?
+It is a simple and easy to use tool college scores.

 Used: